Districts of Kraków: District I Old Town

-Stare Miasto, meaning "Old Town", is Kraków's Administrative District No. 1.
-It consists of the historic Kraków Old Town itself, as well as the Wawel castle hill, the former largely Jewish quarter of Kazimierz, and a number of other neighbourhoods surrounding the old town: Nowe Miasto ("New Town"), Nowy Świat ("New World"), Kleparz, Okół, Piasek, Stradom and Warszawskie (partly in Prądnik Czerwony).
-Kraków's historic centre, covering the Old Town, Wawel and Kazimierz, was entered on the UNESCO list of World Heritage Sites in 1978.
+District I Old Town (Dzielnica I Stare Miasto), it consists of the historic, former quarters: Old Town, Wawel, the former Jewish quarter of Kazimierz, Nowy Świat, Kleparz, Okół, Piasek, Stradom, Wesoła (part), Krowodrza (part) and Warszawskie (part).
+The Historic Centre of Kraków, covering the Old Town, Wawel and Kazimierz, was entered on the UNESCO list of World Heritage Sites in 1978.